 Survivor pension: The annual pension is equal to 30% of the deceased's annual earnings.
-The widow(er) must have been married to the deceased before the onset of the deceased's disability.
+The widow(er) must have been married to the deceased before the deceased's disability began.
 If there is more than one widow, the pension is split equally among them.

-If the widow(er) has no eligible dependent child, the survivor pension ceases on remarriage and a lump sum is paid.
+If the widow(er) does not have an eligible dependent child, the survivor pension ceases on remarriage and a lump sum is paid.

-Remarriage allowance: A lump sum equal to 3 years' pension.
+Remarriage allowance: A lump sum is paid equal to 3 years' pension.

-Orphan's pension: The annual pension is equal to 15% of the deceased's annual earnings for each of the first two orphans younger than age 15 (age 19 if an apprentice, age 22 if a student or disabled) and 10% for each other orphan; 20% for each full orphan.
+Orphan's pension: The annual pension is equal to 15% of the deceased's annual earnings for each of the first two orphans younger than age 16; 10% for each other eligible orphan; 20% for each full orphan.

-Dependent parent's and grandparent's pension: Parents and grandparents each receive 10% of the deceased's earnings, up to a maximum of 30% of the deceased's earnings.
+Dependent parent's and grandparent's pension: Parents and grandparents each receive 10% of the deceased's earnings.

-The total survivor pension must not exceed 85% of the deceased's earnings; otherwise, the pensions are reduced proportionately.
+All survivor benefits combined must not exceed 85% of the deceased's earnings; otherwise, the pensions are reduced proportionately.

-Funeral grant: A lump sum covering the cost of burial.
+Funeral grant: A lump sum is paid equal to 25% of the legal annual minimum wage.

-Benefit adjustment: Pensions are adjusted annually according to changes in the average salary, depending on the financial resources of the system.
+Benefit adjustment: Benefits are adjusted annually according to changes in the average covered wage.

-Ministry of Solidarity, Social Security, and the Disabled (http:// www.msssh.ci) provides administrative and technical supervision.
+Ministry of Solidarity, Social Security, and the Disabled provides administrative and technical supervision.